-A IMPORTANT: DO NOT retract the Wing cylinders to raise the wings at this point.
+A IMPORTANT: Do Not retract the wing cylinders to raise the wings at this point.
 Follow proper procedures to prevent possible equipment damage or failure.

-C. After raising all the rear sections, retract the Wing Cylinders (#2) to bring both wings inward towards the frame.
+C. After raising all the rear sections together, retract the Wing Cylinders (#4) to bring both wings inward towards the frame.

-D. When the wings get close to the wing transport holders, you may need to slightly extend the Transport cylinder (#3) so the rollers can reach the correct position.
+D. When the wings get close to the wing transport carriers, you may need to slightly extend the Transport Cylinders (#3) so the rollers can reach the correct position.

-E. When the wing frame rollers are in proper position above the transport holders, lightly lower the wings in place by retracting the Transport Cylinder (#3) to gently set the wings onto the holders.
+E. With the wings in the proper position, retract the Transport Cylinders (#3) fully lowering the wings onto the wing transport carriers.